 In 2018, start-up company Highview Power opened a 15MWh ‘grid scale’ demonstrator plant in Bury near Manchester.
 It can nominally provide 5MW of power for 3 hours.
 Highview recently started construction of the first commercial facility ‘CRYObattery’ with 250MWh storage capacity that can nominally provide 50MW of electricity for 5 hours.
 This technology is in its infancy and can be scaled-up substantially.

 Batteries of various chemistries are possible for small and medium scale electricity storage, but the technologies do not scale as well as the other high capacity systems because the energy conversion and storage systems are coupled.
 Consequently there is no significant reduction in cost per kWh with increasing storage capacity… each additional kWh of battery storage costs about the same as the first..
 Batteries also have finite lives.
 They can only be charged and discharged a limited number of times.
-They use expensive and scarce materials such as Lithium and Cobalt and so have significant environmental resource impact.
+They use expensive and scarce materials such as Lithium, Cobalt and Nickel and so have significant environmental resource impact.

 Conclusion: The technologies that can be used to supplement existing Pumped Hydro for grid-scale electricity storage are: Green Hydrogen, Compressed Air and Cryogenic (Liquid Air) storage.
 Of these, Liquid Air looks most promising for intra-day storage.
 It has a high technology readiness level, unlike the competing technologies which are untested at scale.
 It is not limited to locations near underground salt caverns.